 Our Liverpool Travel Guide includes recommended places to visit, things to do, accommodation options, tips and more from one of England’s most popular cities.
 Everything you need to plan your visit and essential reading for any visitor to the city.

 In the 19th century a major port and migration hub developed in Liverpool due largely to the Industrial Revolution and colonisation of North America.
-In fact the Albert Docks (as part of the Liverpool Maritime Mercantile City) were declared a UNESCO World Heritage Site in 2004.
+In fact the Albert Docks (as part of the Liverpool Maritime Mercantile City) were until recently a UNESCO World Heritage Site.

 Recent regeneration projects have revitalised Liverpool and for those with an interest in music, the arts, culture, architecture, sport Liverpool is the perfect destination.

 Transport links to Liverpool are excellent, there are many accommodation options to suit a variety of travel styles plus numerous tours, museums, art galleries, sports venues and more to visit.

 Ready to plan your trip to Liverpool?
 This Liverpool travel guide includes everything you need to know to help you to make the most of your visit to the city.